TheMeier/k8sinfo/README.md

   -c, --kubeconfig="/path/to/.kube/config"
                           absolute path to the kubeconfig file
-      --scarpeInterval=2  Interval for between data scarping -d, --debug             Set log level to debug
+      --scarpeInterval=2  Interval for between data scarping -l, --web.listen-address=":2112"
+                          Address to listen on for http requests -d, --debug             Set log level to debug
   ```